UniversalDependencies/docs/_ga/dep/csubj-cleft.md

 ---

 Irish cleft constructions use a copula and are analysed in line with other copular construction: COP PRED SUBJ.
 In contrast to English, Irish clefts are much less restrictive with regards to the type of element that can be fronted: nouns, prepositional phrases, adverbial phrases, adjectives and verbal nouns.
+Note that the verbal particle that introduces `csubj:cleft` is always labelled `mark:prt`.

 ### Examples